 - provide for the keeping of appropriate records for the food business, including records about action taken to ensure the business is carried on in accordance with the program.

 There are several FSP examples available from Queensland Health to assist food businesses to develop a food safety program that is relevant to the food business.
 It should be noted, that the Queensland Health examples are only tools to assist in developing your program – all activities hazards, controls, corrective actions and monitoring must be site specific to your business.

 FSP’s are to be developed to the licensee’s site-specific operations.
 If the licensee has more than one licensed food premises, a separate FSP is required for each premise.

 Notice of Written Advice is written advice from an approved auditor that the FSP complies with the legislative requirements and addresses all of the food safety hazards associated with the business.

 Once you have the Notice of written advice, you will be required to make an application to Council to have the FSP accredited.

-As a general guide, Council fees that may apply for the 2018-19 financial year include:
+As a general guide, Council fees that may apply for the 2019-20 financial year are outlined below.

 These fees do not attract GST.

 To apply to have your FSP accredited, you can: